 - If your child is taking part in a sporting activity.
-We welcome family and friends at all our fixtures - If your child is going to be out of school during the school day in order to visit a local museum, theatre, nature reserve, historic site etc. We will always seek your permission if the visit involves an extra charge, supplying a packed lunch or late return to school, or collection from another place, such as a theatre. - We send details of planned visits and activities well in advance to all parents of pupils.
-Parents are always invited into the school for a full briefing before their daughter departs on a visit that involves an overnight stay, either in the UK or overseas
+We welcome family and friends at most of our fixtures - If your child is going to be out of school during the school day in order to visit a local museum, theatre, nature reserve, historic site etc. - We send details of planned visits and activities well in advance to all parents of pupils.
+Parents are always invited into the school for a full briefing before their daughter departs on a visit that involves an overnight stay.